Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2013 Runway Show

 The Chanel Ready-to-Wear Spring 2013 Runway Show was presented on October 1, 2012 at the Grand Palais in Paris.
 Vogue Runway described the set as having an architectural modernism.
 With an installation of 13 oversized wind turbines and solar panels across the length of the catwalk signifying a message of sustainable energy, Lagerfeld unveiled 80 new looks.
 The set was designed to underscore the collection's theme of ease and serenity.

 This season's featured silhouette statements were boleros and A-line skirts, dresses, and jackets.
 The creative director used three-dimensional chiffon cut-outs to create more lightness, volume, and movement.
 He eschewed his typical use of braids, buttons, and chains in favor of a more liberal placement of pearl embellishments for a look that he described to WWD as fresh and light, with different proportions and volumes.
 Lagerfeld, who is approaching his 30th anniversary as Creative Director of Chanel, continues to modernize the house, without reinventing its core aesthetic.
 This season, he showed cropped jackets, cocoon shapes, trapeze cuts, bell sleeves, wide-cut jackets, skirt-dresses, embroidered flowers, and organza pinwheels.

 Kati Nescher opened the runway show.
 Yumi Lambert, Lily McMenamy, MacKenzie Drazan, Stella Tennant, Jacquelyn Jablonski, Iselin Steiro, Lindsey Wixson, Montana Cox, Kaitlin Aas, Aymeline Valade, and Cara Delevingne were amongst the models who also walked the show.
 Marte Mei van Haaster closed the presentation.
-Jennifer Lopez, Lou Doillon, Caroline de Maigret, Caroline Sieber, Chiara Clemente, Laetitia Casta, Mario Testino, Erin Wasson, Giovanna Battaglia, and Carine Roitfeld, attended the show and were photographed on the front row.

 "No braids, no classic channel buttons, no chains—just pearls, pearls, and pearls, and that's all," as Lagerfeld described his new collection to Style.com's Blanks.
 "It's all about volume and lightness, because normally volume and lightness don't go together.
 Everything is airy."

 When asked if this was the biggest thing he'd ever done, in terms of the production scale, the designer responded, "I don't judge my things in terms of size.
 Energy is the most important thing in life.
 The rest comes later."